insipidmoxie/SynergyRefresher/README.md

 Do NOT minimise the browser as it will stop the script.
 You can, however, do whatever you want over the top of it as long as it's not minimised.

-When you get a case it'll just stop and print a message saying "You probably have a record".
-You can either open a new tab and log into CTAS and do it that way or log into synergy and CTAS on your preferred browser.
-Really doesn't matter.
+When you get a case it'll just play a sound, print a message saying "You probably have a record" and then stop.

-If you each time you stop and start the script it'll open a new firefox window.
+Each time you stop and start the script it'll open a new firefox window.
 Just close the previous one.
+I hope to add a GUI with a pause/resume button in the future to avoid having to close and open browsers constantly.

-Future updates will probably included a sound playing and a notification when a record is found and a graphical interface to enter your synergy details into to avoid editing the script.
+Future updates will probably included a windows system notification when a record is found and a graphical interface.

 Enjoy!!

 -Reece

 PS.
-Any issues post them on the issues section and I'll do my best
+Any issues post them on the issues section or email me and I'll do my best